City of Freeport | 200 W. 2nd Street | Freeport, TX 77541

 COVID-19 Testing: Reports of individuals trying to gain access into resident's homes by saying they are with the city to test people's water for COVID-19 is a SCAM.
 These individuals are also asking the resident to fill out a form that asks for personal information, such as social security numbers.
 DO NOT allow them in your home or provide any information, report immediately to your local police department.

-Washing hands and cleaning surfaces remains important, so the city will not discontinue water service for anyone through the duration of the Stay Safe at Home Orders; however, outstanding bills will not be waived.
+Washing hands and cleaning surfaces remains important, so the city will not discontinue water service until further notice; however, outstanding bills will not be waived.

 The City offers the following options for paying your bill:

 - Online or by Phone: 866-265-6120 (there are currently no fees to pay online or by phone)